Bridge Traditional Finance Blockchain for Global Access

 Kriptomat

-Kriptomat was established in Estonia, one of the most progressive tech regulators.
-They have been issued operating licenses by the Financial Intelligence Unit for Providing services of exchanging a virtual currency against a fiat currency and for Providing a virtual currency wallet service.
-This regulatory compliance, along with KYC and AML procedures, makes them one of the most trusted new platforms.
+Although headquartered in Slovenia, the company was established in Estonia—one of Europe’s most progressive tech regulators.
+It has received licenses from the Financial Intelligence Unit to exchange virtual currencies for fiat and to offer wallet services.
+Combined with its strict KYC and AML procedures, this compliance makes Kriptomat one of the most trusted new platforms.

 The service currently allows you to exchange 17 cryptocurrencies and tokens to and from Euros.
 It is also available in 20 languages, making it a great choice for people who want to use their native language.

-In addition, their blog offers educational content, mostly geared towards beginners, but also useful for people wanting to remain informed about the crypto industry.
+<span style=”font-weight: 400;”>In addition, href=”https://kriptomat.io/news/”>target=”_blank” rel=”noopener”>their blog offers educational content, mostly geared towards beginners, but also useful for people wanting to remain informed about the crypto industry.

 Cex.io is one of the oldest Bitcoin trading platforms today.
 It currently operates in 99% of the countries around the world, including 44 states in the U.S.